emdash/udashboard/README.md

  * Performance
  * Safety

-No other language community values a no-compromise attitude towards *both* performance *and* safety.
-This software needs to work reliably, and C and C++ just give you too many ways to shoot yourself in the foot.
+This software needs to be stasble, and C and C++ force you to do things that are fundamentally unsafe.
-The analysis that Rust's type system affords *out of the box* is far above what third-party tools can do for C and C++.
+The analysis that Rust's type system affords *out of the box* is phenominal coming from C and C++.

 Dependency management is another up-side.
 Rust's `cargo` is on par with `npm`, `maven`, more friendly than `sbt`, and superior to `pip`.
 C++ *might* get modules in 2020.